Charles LeClaire-USA TODAY Sports. Pictured: Mike Tomlin and Doug Marrone

 I will probably wait until the end of training camps and preseason to make my final bets, but even if you just use the generic criteria I’ve mentioned, you whittle down 32 coaches to 14.

-Here are the coaches with teams that won fewer than seven games last year, along with their odds on 5Dimes:
+Here are the coaches with teams that won fewer than seven games last year, along with their odds:

 If you’re favoring first-year coaches from the group, that’s Jon Gruden, Frank Reich, Matt Nagy and Pat Shurmur.
 I actually like all four.
 I think the Bears probably have less talent than the other three, and you need a leap from QB Mitchell Trubisky, but again, this is supposed to be unexpected.
 Reich enters an interesting situation because his first year coincides with the return of Andrew Luck.